 * Take the sting out of insect bites

 Using a compress was much easier than sitting and soaking my foot.
 I also used a compress on my thigh which was lumpy from muscle contractions and extremely painful.
 A towel easily held it in place and extended the heat.
 Compresses used over a series of days worked very well, providing significant improvement.

-Recently I’ve read more about vitamin C and am beginning to think that the vitamin C I took in large quantities also played a significant role.
+Recently I’m reading more about vitamin C. And, I’m beginning to think that the vitamin C I took in large quantities also played a significant role.
 I talk about this to some extent on my tetanus page about Gardening-Darning-Needles-And-Tetanus.

 Epsom Salt Creates Negative Ions

-A friend suggested I make an appointment to use a hyperbaric chamber ~ so I read about them on the net.
+A friend suggested that I make an appointment to use a hyperbaric chamber.
+That sounded interesting.
+I immediately began researching hyperbaric chambers.

 The most interesting article I found was by a man associated with a professional ball team.
 He described management purchasing a hyperbaric chamber for injured players who with its use uniformly improved in record time.
 Soon all the players were using it, even ones with no injury.
 Surprisingly the team began losing all home games ~ every single one.
 But they won every away game.

 The author of the article concluded that winning away and losing at home was from an over abundance of positive ions affecting uninjured players who used the hyperbaric chamber prior to home games.
 By using the hyperbaric chamber when they had no injury, players were reducing their negative ions which impacted their vigor.

 He went on to talk about how negative ions are essential and very healthy.
 He wrote that hyperbaric chambers concentrate positive ions with an exclusion of negative ions.
 While great for injuries, the result was less than health-enhancing for uninjured players.